Mutagens-alasivu

 • vinyl chloride.

-It is the employer’s duty to report all carcinogenic substances and methods along with the information of employees exposed to mutagens at work to the Finnish register of workers exposed to carcinogens (the ASA Register).
-Further information is available on page Register of exposed workers.
+In addition to reporting all carcinogens, the employer is also obligated report information on workers exposed to mutagens at work to the register of exposed workers.
+Further information is available on the Register of exposed workers page.

 CLP Regulation